pent0/FRSML/README.md

              + Debug: using in-dev version of some headers and enable assert

       * Build the project as DLL

+      * Or you could use MinGW.

   + Unix:

+      * Sponsor: Cmake Terminal and GCC

       * Open terminal and get to the directory of the git (downloaded, using cd)

                 - If you haven't download yet, download git